 They share the same weapon profile as the Seekers, and the same ability Sadistic Killers that allow them to do more damage for one battle round.

-- Lithe and Swift (Double, Everyone): Add half the value of this ability rounded up to the next move action.
+- Lithe and Swift (Double, Everyone): Add up to 3″ to the next move action.

-- Sadistic Killers (Double, all Seekers and Daemonettes): Add 1 to the damage of hits and critical hits for attack actions with range 3” or less in this activation.
+- Sadistic Killers (Double, all Seekers and Daemonettes plus the Viceleader): Add 1 to the damage of hits and critical hits for melee attack actions.

 - Crushing Grip (Double, all Fiends): Roll a die for an enemy fighter within 1”, on a 2+ that enemy cannot move or disengage until the end of the battle round.

-- Impaling Strike (Triple, Hellreader and Hellstrider with Claw-Spear): At the end of the next move action terminating within 1” of an enemy model, allocate as much damage as the value of this ability to an enemy within 1”.
+- Impaling Strike (Triple, Hellreader and Hellstrider with Claw-Spear): At the end of the next move action allocate up to 6 damage to an engaged enemy.

-- Locus of Excruciation (Triple, all Leaders): Until the end of the battle round add 1 to the Strength characteristic of weapons with range 3” or less for all friendly fighters within 6” of the leader.
+- Locus of Excruciation (Triple, all Leaders): Add 1 to the Strength characteristic of melee weapons for all friendly fighters within 6”.

-- Deadly Venom (Quad, all Fiends): Add half the value of this ability rounded up to the damage on critical hits.
+- Deadly Venom (Quad, all Fiends): Add up to 3 to the damage on critical hits.
 In addition, after each attack action roll a die and on a 5+ the target fighter cannot move or disengage until the end of the battle round.

-Strategy and Tactics for the Hedonites of Slaanesh
+Strategy and Tactics for the Daemons of Slaanesh

 The Hedonites of Slaanesh play like a Slaanesh army should: attack first, fast and hope to do as much damage as possible before the unavoidable retaliation.